smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Database Security Alerting.md

 5. **Maintenance Operations**: The `demonstrateAlertMaintenance` function shows how to clean up old resolved alerts based on retention policies, helping to manage database size and performance.

-This comprehensive example provides a blueprint for integrating the Database Security Alerting system into production environments, demonstrating best practices for configuration, usage, and maintenance.
+This comprehensive example provides a blueprint for integrating the Database Security Alerting system into production environments, demonstrating best practices for configuration, usage, and maintenance with the updated architecture.